Skip to content

 Exercise

-Your Golden Retriever will need an hour or more of exercise a day.
+A Golden Retriever is an energetic dog and will need an hour or more of exercise a day.
 You can split this into shorter sessions - say 30 minutes in the morning and 30 minutes in the evening.
 A well-exercised dog is less likely to get up to mischief or be destructive.

-Remember, exercise doesn’t just mean walking - playing games counts too.
-Most retrievers love to play fetch and this is a great way to burn off energy.
+Remember, exercise doesn’t just mean walking – playing games counts too.
+Most Golden Retrievers love to play fetch, and this is a great way to burn off energy.
 Let your dog off the lead so that they can run around and burn off extra energy.
 But make sure they respond to your call before letting them off the lead in an open space.

 Training

 Golden Retrievers are smart and obedient dogs, making them easy to train.
-They were originally bred to fetch game birds but are now more commonly trained as service dogs such as guide dogs.
+Golden Retrievers were originally bred in the UK to fetch game birds but are now more commonly trained as service dogs such as guide dogs.

 Some puppies will have been toilet trained by the breeder.
 But if your dog needs house training, you’ll have to be patient with them.
 Golden Retrievers learn quickly, but all dogs need repetition to learn.
 Positive, reward-based training is the most effective.
 They love food and are keen to please.
 Reward your dog with a treat every time it carries out a command.